 Hakim Atawari & Emma

 In his and William's childhood flashback (Extra Story Chapter 9), Hakim was maybe 2-4 inches shorter to William, so they can't have veryveryvery large age gap.
 I'd say William is 1-3 years older to Hakim.
-Plus, Indians are typically shorter to caucasians: also when adult, Hakim is slightly shorter to William (see Chapter 6, the library scene, when Emma talks to a librarian and Hakim and William browse the book shelves).
+Plus, Indians are typically shorter to Caucasians: also when adult, Hakim is slightly shorter to William (see Chapter 6, the library scene, when Emma talks to a librarian and Hakim and William browse the book shelves).

 Emma was 15 when she was employed by Kelly (Chapter 10, see more in Known dates in the series).
-Given that Kelly employed her after she had quit working as a home teacher, Emma must be less than 25 years old in the present time.
+Given that Kelly employed her right after she had quit working as a home teacher, Emma must be less than 25 years old in the present time.

 William Jones & Robert

 Kelly was William's home teacher for four years when he was a child (roughly ten years ago as Kelly states) and she was still working as a home teacher (she was possibly around her 50s, see her notes).
 In the first manga chapter, Kelly jokes about that if William is still wetting his bed, hinting William's age that time.

 Alma & Hans